Territories of the United States: Supreme Court decisions about current territories

 The 2016 Supreme Court case Puerto Rico v.
 Sanchez Valle ruled that territories do not have their own sovereignty.
 That year, the Supreme Court declined to rule on a lower-court ruling in Tuaua v.
 United States that American Samoans are not U.S. citizens at birth.

 The Supreme Court ruled in 2022 in United States v.
-Vaello-Madero that Congress is not required to extend all benefits to Puerto Ricans, and that the exclusion of Puerto Ricans from the Supplemental Security Income program was permitted under the constitution.
+Vaello-Madero that Congress is not required to extend all benefits to Puerto Ricans, and that the exclusion of Puerto Ricans from the Supplemental Security Income program was constitutional.

 Supreme Court decisions about former territories

 In Rassmussen v.
 U.S., the Supreme Court quoted from Article III of the 1867 treaty for the purchase of Alaska:

 The act of incorporation affects the people of the territory more than the territory itself by extending the Privileges and Immunities Clause of the Constitution to them, such as its extension to Puerto Rico in 1947; however, Puerto Rico remains unincorporated.